Trade log-in: | HERE | |

 By way of comparison… Together, Pakistan’s gemstone and jewelry exports are projected to total about $210 million, less than a third of Burma’s $647 million for 4/07–3/08. [back to top]

-This untreated ruby from Burma is from inventory that predates the recently enacted import ban.
-And it’s available.
+it’s available. | is from inventory that predates the recently enacted import ban.
+And

 Following Cyclone Nargis’s devastation last May, a decline in tourism to Yangon has caused gem sales in the city to slump, according to several merchants and tour guides interviewed by Mizzima News in an August 29 report.